The PNC Financial Services Group, Inc. (NYSE:PNC) CEO William S. Demchak Sells 641 Shares

-The PNC Financial Services Group, Inc. (NYSE:PNC – Get Free Report) CEO William S. Demchak sold 641 shares of the stock in a transaction that occurred on Friday, April 4th.
-The shares were sold at an average price of $155.27, for a total value of $99,528.07.
-Following the transaction, the chief executive officer now owns 564,174 shares of the company’s stock, valued at approximately $87,599,296.98.
-This trade represents a 0.11 % decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+The PNC Financial Services Group, Inc. (NYSE:PNC – Get Free Report) CEO William S. Demchak sold 641 shares of the firm’s stock in a transaction on Friday, April 11th.
+The shares were sold at an average price of $150.63, for a total value of $96,553.83.
+Following the completion of the transaction, the chief executive officer now owns 562,932 shares in the company, valued at $84,794,447.16.
+The trade was a 0.11 % decrease in their position.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.

-The PNC Financial Services Group (NYSE:PNC – Get Free Report) last posted its earnings results on Thursday, January 16th.
-The financial services provider reported $3.77 EPS for the quarter, beating the consensus estimate of $3.26 by $0.51.
-The PNC Financial Services Group had a return on equity of 11.12% and a net margin of 17.10%.
-The firm had revenue of $5.57 billion for the quarter, compared to analysts’ expectations of $5.51 billion.
-During the same period last year, the firm earned $3.16 EPS.
-The firm’s revenue was up 3.8% compared to the same quarter last year.
-Analysts anticipate that The PNC Financial Services Group, Inc. will post 15.37 earnings per share for the current year.
+The PNC Financial Services Group (NYSE:PNC – Get Free Report) last posted its quarterly earnings data on Thursday, January 16th.
+The financial services provider reported $3.77 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $3.26 by $0.51.
+The PNC Financial Services Group had a net margin of 17.10% and a return on equity of 11.12%.
+The firm had revenue of $5.57 billion during the quarter, compared to the consensus estimate of $5.51 billion.
+During the same quarter in the previous year, the firm posted $3.16 EPS.
+The business’s revenue for the quarter was up 3.8% compared to the same quarter last year.
+On average, analysts forecast that The PNC Financial Services Group, Inc. will post 15.37 earnings per share for the current fiscal year.

 The PNC Financial Services Group Announces Dividend